romange/helio/README.md

 ### Self-profiling
 Every http-powered backend has integrated CPU profiling capabilities using [gperf-tools](https://github.com/gperftools/gperftools) and [pprof](https://github.com/google/pprof)
-Profiling can be trigerred in prod using magic-url commands.
+Profiling can be triggered in prod using magic-url commands.
 Enabled profiling usually has very minimal impact on cpu performance of the running backend.

 ### Logging
 Logging is based on Google's [glog library](https://github.com/google/glog).
 The library is very reliable, performant and solid.
 It has many features that allow resilient backend development.